rudyrooman/Relay-Teams-Orienteering/README.md

                      text file ( in Dutch) describing rules for this type of relay.

 To create the *.dat file I use VBA macro( MS Excell) and Python script.

+To run the scripts, I recommend AMPL IDE or Neos Server Enjoy!